 Search engine optimization has remained a mystery for most online marketers, and it often doesn’t bring the results they expect after applying so-called “best practice” on their website.

-They also see other pages ranked on top for a specific keyword when the website doesn’t even apply “best practice”, further convincing them that SEO is dead.
+They also see other pages ranked on top for a specific keyword when the website doesn’t even apply “best practice”, further convincing them that on-page SEO is dead.

 An infographic made by GetClicks has just helped to summarize the findings of the research.

 There are lots of ways to start a business.
 Maybe you want to open a brick and mortar shop.
 Maybe you’ve decided to start your own consulting agency.
 Maybe you’ve decided that you want to make money online.
-On whatever avenue you pursue financial freedom, there are two things that are universally true: your business is going to need a website and you are going to need to do some SEO.
+On whatever avenue you pursue financial freedom, there are two things that are universally true: your business is going to need a website and you are going to need to do some serious business SEO.

 Most of us are familiar with the basic concept of SEO.
 According to this SEO overview, search engine optimization is the umbrella term used to define all of the steps you take to make sure people can find your website online.